mateusz/tfexample/README.md

 Locally stored state is great for experimentation.
 In a production environment, state would be stored somewhere in a cloud (e.g. in S3), and access would be controlled via locks.

+State can be a source of discrepancies if resources are modified or deleted on the infrastructure by hand, causing state drift.
+To deal with these problems, terraform provides an [ability to manage state by hand](https://developer.hashicorp.com/terraform/tutorials/state/state-cli).
+Here is a simple example you can run on the CLI:

+    terraform state rm aws_subnet.tfexample

+Terraform will stop managing that particular resource ("forget" it), and if you run `terraform apply`, it will attempt to recreate it
+(and end up failing because of a name clash).

+You can bring the resource back into terraform state by looking up the ID, either in AWS Console, or in the terraform output:

+    aws_subnet.tfexample: Refreshing state... [id=subnet-034dc30e6c6ed5891]

+Import into state:

+    terraform import aws_subnet.tfexample subnet-034dc30e6c6ed5891

+Run apply again - you should see terraform happy again.

+### Cleanup

+After you are done, don't forget to remove:

+    terraform destroy

+Remove the key pair:

+    aws ec2 delete-key-pair --key-name tfexample